 What happens during a session?

 During a counselling session, you are encouraged to talk freely about whatever problems have prompted you to get in touch or whatever might be on your mind.
-In time limited-counselling, the sessions may have a more focused feel.
+In time limited-counselling, the sessions may have an agreed focus.
 It is the counsellor’s role to listen carefully and provide a space and relationship in which you feel safe to connect with, explore and express your thoughts and feelings.
 You will not be given advice, but invited to find your own answers, tell your own story and find more fulfilling and rewarding ways to live your life.

 Do you offer a particular type of counselling?

 The psychodynamic approach in which I trained focuses on the psychological roots of emotional suffering, with the aim of not just alleviating symptoms, but building the resources for a healthier life.
 It aims to help us gain awareness and understanding of those aspects of ourselves and our ways of relating with ourselves and others, which might have their origins in our earlier experience and relationships, in ways that may not be initially obvious.
-I incorporate some CBT (Cognitive Behavioural Therapy) skills and thinking into my work as well.
+I draw on skills and thinking from other models such as Cognitive Behavioural Therapy and Compassion Focused Therapy as well.